shivasiddharth/GassistPi-Documentation/docs/features.rst

 20. Search recipes and get push message of ingredients and link to recipe.
 21. Remote control of Magic Mirror.
 22. Play your Spotify playlist.
-23. Custom wakeword activation for all Pi boards.
+23. Custom wakeword activation for all Pi boards using Snowboy and Picovoice-Porcupine.
 24. Mute microphones to prevent listening to Ok-Google hotword (Only Raspberry Pi Boards - non OSMC).
 25. Create custom conversations.
 26. Control of lights added to Domoticz.